-Federal Bureau of Prions Insert Inmate Register Number Post Office box 474701 Des Moines, IA 50947-0001

-Money may be transferred to an inmate's account by Western Union.
-With this transaction, this Type of transaction, those monies will be placed on an inmate's account within a few hours of the transaction.
+Federal Bureau of Prisons Insert Inmate Register Number Post Office Box 474701 Des Moines, IA 50947-0001 Money may be transferred to an inmate's account by Western Union.
+With this type of transaction, those monies will be placed on an inmate's account within a few hours of the transaction.